5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 - **Skylake** and newer Intel CPUs require `SSDT-EC-USBX`, older CPUs require `SSDT-EC`.

 ## Adding a fake EC Device
 There are 2 methods for adding a fake or virtual EC: automated (Method 1) or manual (Method 2).

-Use either one method or the other, not both! :warning: DON'T rename `EC0`, `H_EC`, etc. to `EC` desktop systems.
+Use either one method or the other, not both!

+> [!WARNING]
+>
+> Don't rename `EC0`, `H_EC`, etc. to `EC` for desktop systems!
 These devices are incompatible with macOS and may break at any time. `AppleACPIEC` kext must NOT load on desktops.

 ### Method 1: automated SSDT generation using SSDTTime